Goal: Increasing access to safe and respectful gynaecological care in Nigeria

 Positive attitudinal change towards respectful care

-1/3 of total deaths caused by cervical cancer in 2017 occurred in Nigeria (HPV Information Centre Fact Sheet 2017).
+Cervical cancer is the third most common cancer worldwide, and 80% of cases occur in the developing world.
+It is the leading cause of death from cancer among women in developing countries, where it causes about 190,000 deaths each year (Sherris et. al, 2001).
 The burden of gynaecological disease in Sub Saharan Africa is considerable, yet it is rarely addressed despite having a significant impact on women’s wellbeing, economic productivity and quality of life.

 That's why the RCOG is working with partners in Nigeria to increase access for women and girls to safe and respectful gynaecological care.
 Often, women in low income settings will present late on with conditions such as fistula, abnormal uterine bleeding and post-abortion complications, by supporting staff to recognise signs and symptoms and to initiate interventions or make referrals.
 We want to ensure that when women do reach healthcare facilities, they have the best chance of a positive outcome.